 If you park somewhere with a time limit, always set the parking time clock on your blue badge to show the 15 minute period that you arrived.

 If you get a parking ticket even though you’ve displayed your badge properly, you can appeal it.

 If your badge has expired, has been damaged, or is lost or stolen, you should contact the local council to tell them and ask for a replacement.

-When someone else can use your badge
+When you can use your badge

-You can only let someone else use your badge if:
+You can only use your badge when:

-- you’re in the car with them
+- you’re travelling in a car as a passenger

 If someone else is driving you, you must let them know the rules - otherwise the council can ask for your badge back.

 You can use your badge in some European Union countries, and countries in the European Economic Area.
 It’s best to check where you can use your blue badge in Europe on GOV.UK.